 What Are the Most Popular AHAs?

 AHAs in general are incredibly popular.
 Dr. Kwan shares that some of the most well-known, however, are glycolic and lactic acids.
-If you’re looking for a gentle, resurfacing product that can address dark spots, fine lines, hyperpigmentation and uneven tone, we suggest trying the L’Oréal Paris Revitalift Derm Intensives 10% Pure Glycolic Acid Serum.
+If you’re looking for a gentle resurfacing product that can address dark spots, and texture, we suggest trying the L’Oréal Paris Revitalift Derm Intensives 5% Glycolic Acid Toner.

 What Are the Most Popular BHAs?

-While there are a multitude of AHAs found in skin-care formulations, formulas featuring BHAs aren’t nearly as diverse.
-Salicylic acid is the most commonly known BHA.
-And chances are if you’ve ever dealt with acne or rough skin, you’ve already used it.
-BHAs can be found in nearly all skin-care products, whether that’s a facial cleanser or a body cream, like the CeraVe SA Cream for Rough & Bumpy Skin.
-Some formulas even combine AHAs and BHAs, like the SkinCeuticals LHA Toner.
-This toner, which is ideal for combination to oily skin types that are prone to breakouts, features a blend of salicylic acid, lipo-hydroxy acid and glycolic acid.
-It helps exfoliate the skin to reveal a brighter, more even-looking complexion and combats signs of aging.
+While there are a multitude of AHAs found in skincare formulations, formulas featuring BHAs aren’t nearly as diverse.
+Salicylic acid is the most commonly known BHA, and chances are if you’ve ever dealt with acne or rough skin, you’ve already used it.
+BHAs can be found in nearly all skincare products, whether that’s a facial cleanser or a moisturizer, like the Vichy NormaDerm PhytoAction Acne Control Daily Moisturizer.

 What Should You Know Before Adding AHAs and BHAs to Your Routine?

 Another thing to note when using chemical exfoliants?
 You’ll need to up your sun-protection game.
 Both AHAs and BHAs may increase your skin’s sensitivity to the sun.
-It will be extra important to follow the FDA’s guidelines for sun safety, including broad-spectrum sunscreen applications (with an SPF value of at least 15) on all exposed areas of skin prior to heading outdoors, reapplying every two hours, staying out of the sun during its peak hours and covering up with protective clothing and accessories.
+Remember to apply broad-spectrum sunscreen with SPF 15 or higher on all exposed areas of skin prior to heading outdoors, reapply every two hours, stay out of the sun during its peak hours and cover up with protective clothing and accessories.
 For an all-over sunscreen for face and body, we love the La Roche-Posay Anthelios Melt-In Milk SPF 100.